 Our visual sense is the strongest sense.
 We are influenced by the quality of light, the colour of light and also the source it comes from.
 It affects our mood as well as energy levels.
 The colours of nature soothe our mind and the play of light in the forest helps to break our pattern of thoughts.
 Certain fractals, the geometric self-repeating patterns present abundantly in nature activate the parts in our brain, which are involved with regulating emotions.
 It is the same region, which is active while listening to music.

 Being out in nature has multiple benefits for our mental, physical and emotional health.
-Check out some interesting links, films and articles on our resources page.
-Large scale research from UK, found fewer cases of disease amongst people who lived near parks or open green spaces.
+Check out some interesting links, films, and articles on our resources page.
+Large scale research from the UK, found fewer cases of disease amongst people who lived near parks or open green spaces.
 Studies also showed that people with no windows or unattractive views took longer to recover when compared to those who could see trees and grass from their hospital windows.
-Similarly classrooms with windows revealed better performance by students and lesser incidents of violent behaviour.
+Similarly, classrooms with windows revealed better performance by students and lesser incidents of violent behaviour.

 Here’s a set of creative exercises in nature that use the camera to create some calm.
 You can try them on your own, but it’s more fun when you go out with a group of friends.
 It’s a great way to get new insights and create new bonds.